section-engineering-education/engineering-education/articles/introduction-to-kubernetes/index.md

-Kubernetes is a framework that runs containerized apps across a cluster of machines and coordinates them.
+Kubernetes is a container orchestration platform.
 It is designed to manage the lifecycle of containers and services providing scalability, predictability, and availability.

 ### Kubernetes architecture
 Kubernetes is built in layers, each higher layer abstracts away the complexity that is associated with the lower layer.
+Kubernetes cluster is made up of the following components:

-**Master** node acts as the gateway for the Kubernetes cluster.
+1. **Master** node acts as the gateway for the Kubernetes cluster.
 It performs the following tasks.
    - Exposes the API that users and client applications can connect to and communicate with the cluster.
    - Checking the health of other nodes within the cluster.
    - Scheduling and assigning work to other nodes in the cluster.

-**Worker** nodes accept and run workloads assigned to them by the master node using the external and local resources.
+2. **Worker** nodes accept and run workloads assigned to them by the master node using the external and local resources.

-**etcd** is a distributed key-value store that persists cluster configuration, the status of objects, nodes on the cluster, and the nodes the objects are scheduled to run on.
+3. **etcd** is a distributed key-value store that persists cluster configuration, the status of objects, nodes on the cluster, and the nodes the objects are scheduled to run on.

-**kubelet** communicates with the API server to determine which container workload has been assigned to the node.
+4. **kubelet** communicates with the API server to determine which container workload has been assigned to the node.
 It is also responsible for spinning up pods to run the container workloads.

-**kube-proxy** makes it possible for containers to communicate with each other across various nodes within the cluster.
+5. **kube-proxy** makes it possible for containers to communicate with each other across various nodes within the cluster.

-For isolation, flexibility, and management of the cluster, Kubernetes runs applications and services in containers using the container runtime that is available within the node i.e Docker.
+**Note: For isolation, flexibility, and management of the cluster, Kubernetes runs applications and services in containers using the container runtime that is available within the node i.e Docker.**

 ### Kubernetes objects
 Kubernetes objects are defined using YAML or JSON files which are referred to as the manifests.